tz33cu/tz33cu.github.io/content/post/2025-12-18-aixintern/index.md

 - Defining the human role in AI education; Designing learning experiences that help students learn with AI, not just learn around AI.

 Interns will:
-- Collaborate with aiX Faculty Fellows to design AI-enabled learning activities, assignments and assessment.
+- Collaborate with aiX Faculty Fellows to design AI-enabled learning activities, assignments and assessment;
-- Help explore and articulate discipline-specific AI-relevant skills
+- Help explore and articulate discipline-specific AI-relevant skills;
-- Contribute to the design of assessment strategies for AI-supported learning
+- Contribute to the design of assessment strategies for AI-supported learning;
-- Share student-centered perspectives on how AI is used in learning and practice
+- Share student-centered perspectives on how AI is used in learning and practice;
-- Participate in design studio meetings, workshops, and documentation efforts
+- Participate in design studio meetings, workshops, and documentation efforts.

 ## Who should apply